-The amount of money you can get scrapping a water heater will depend on many factors.
-More often than not, there are valuable components within a water heater, such as copper pipes, that can earn you more money than a whole water heater at the scrapyard.
-This article will help you determine how much you can expect to get for a scrap water heater, how to get the most money possible for your scrap water heater, and how to find a place near you that will pay top dollar for your scrap water heater.
+The amount of money you can get scrapping a water heater will depend on many factors; while you can scrap a whole water heater, valuable components within it, such as copper pipes, can earn you more money separately at the scrap yard.
+Below, we explain how much you can expect to get for a scrap water heater and how to find a place that will buy your water heater.

 Average Price for Scrapping a Water Heater

 The easiest way to dispose of an old water heater for scrap is to bring the entire unit to a scrap yard, but this will also get you the least amount of money.
-When you bring a whole water heater into a scrap yard, you get the going rate for what is called light-iron, light-steel, shred, or mixed metal.
-The exact price you get for your water heater will depend on the current spot price of scrap metal and your location.
+When you bring a whole water heater into a scrap yard, you get the going rate for light iron, light steel, shred, or mixed metal.

 - Heating elements (for electric water heaters)

 - Mineral deposit sticks

 Find out more about scrapping copper in our dedicated research on scrap copper prices.

 - Protective caps